 When you close your register at the end of the day, any account sales started, and any payments made against account sales will be noted in your closing report.

 Please note, once an invoice has been posted to Xero, the items in the Xero invoice become fixed.
-I.e., if you add or remove items from the account sale in Vend, these changes will not post to Xero (the Xero API does not currently permit this).
+So, if you add or remove items from the account sale in Retail POS, these changes will not post to Xero (the Xero API does not currently permit this).
 Only payments will post through against the Xero invoice.

-If you received payment for the sale in Vend, you'll need to reconcile the payment when it's deposited into your bank account and appears in your Xero payment feed.
+If you received payment for the sale in Retail POS, you'll need to reconcile the payment when it's deposited into your bank account and appears in your Xero payment feed.

 Remember, this payment will likely be combined with the deposits for the daily sales/register close amounts for that day in your account (whether that is cash or card payments).

 You may need to reconcile the deposit against multiple invoices - the invoice for your register closure, and the invoice for your account sale.
-Check out Xero's help article on how to complete this process.
+Check out Xero's Support center for help on how to complete this process.